 Master's degree programs for prospective social workers typically lead to a Master of Social Work (MSW).
 This program type may be meant to prepare current professionals for more responsibility in their field, although many options are available for individuals with very little prior training or experience.

-Students learn strategies for specific problems, such as poverty reduction, influencing government policy and the obstacles faced by current or developing non-profit organizations.
+Graduate students can expect to learn strategies for specific problems, such as poverty reduction, influencing government policy and the obstacles faced by current or developing non-profit organizations.
 Courses may cover topics like: